input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/usage-tutorial/verify-credential.md

 ```

-## Mock the network data
+## Mocking Network Data

-For the sake of simplicity, in this tutorial we are not interacting with the Cardano network.
-In a real implementation, there would be some details that we would need to retrieve from it.
-In order to verify a credential in this tutorial, we will mock those values:
+For simplicity, this tutorial does not interact with the Cardano network.
+A real implementation would require the retrieval of some data from the network, so in this tutorial, we will mock that data.

 ```scala mdoc
   // assume there is a block in Cardano that includes the DID, and the credential, which was confirmed 1 minute ago